Arminsbss/Predicting-Academic-Performance/README.md

+Predicting Academic Performance Using an Efficient Model Based on Fusion of Classifiers
 Abstract: In the past few years, educational data mining (EDM) has attracted the attention of researchers to enhance the quality of education.
 Predicting student academic performance is crucial to improving the value of education.
 Some research studies have been conducted which mainly